Erupting all over the Disrupt scene

 As you speak, you’ll see the words instantly flow across the screen, often adjusting their sentence stops and paragraph breaks with amazing accuracy.

 Otter also recognizes different speakers and clearly separates them along a color-coded timeline.
+You can add, search, and rematch speakers to get a clear, complete record of who said what.

 Maybe you’re listening to a presentation and want to grab a photo of the speaker’s whiteboard.
 With Otter, you can snap while recording, and the photo will be time-stamped within the recording and attached at the right space in the text.